 • In this case, when you access the instance you will get this error.Error if your IP has been used previously

-Error if your IP has been used previously
+Error if your IP has been used previously by different instance

 • So, before you access the instance, you must either remove the old SSH Host Key fingerprint associated with the reused IP or perform another stop and start of the instance.